-Allow 2 to 4 weeks for replies.
-All queries should be emailed to the appropriate editor (see below), or mailed to the following address: BACKPACKER, 2520 55th Street, Suite 210, Boulder, CO 80301.
+Allow 2 to 4 weeks for replies on print stories, or up to 2 weeks for queries on web-only pieces.
+All queries should be emailed to the appropriate editor (see below).

 ASSIGNMENTS AND PAYMENT

 All BACKPACKER assignments are made in writing, and require a signed contract with you, the freelance author, in order to be valid.
 The contract will specify payment amount, payment terms, and rights purchased.
 In general, we pay on acceptance and buy all rights.
-We pay $.40 to more than $1.00 per word, depending upon the complexity and demands of the article, as well as the proven experience of the writer.
+Rates vary depending upon the complexity and demands of the article, as well as the proven experience of the writer.

 BACKPACKER uses stock photography and assigns photographers for magazine-sponsored trips.
 We prefer photographs that meet the following requirements:

 - The activity shown does not violate local agency guidelines or Leave No Trace principles (e.g., unless specifically allowed in that location, no tents within 200 feet of water).

 - No visible roads and no frontcountry shots, unless specifically required by the article.
 BACKPACKER is about the backcountry experience and hiking in wildlands; photos taken at scenic outlooks on a road are not what the backpacking experience is about.